-100% of all money raised is donated to Orangutan Outreach
+100% of all proceeds raised are donated to Orangutan Outreach!

 About Purses for Primates

 My love for apes began in the second grade, when I read the book ko-ko’s kitten at recess.
 I researched about apes when I got home, and found out about the plight of the orangutans.
 Orangutans are endangered because of palm oil plantations.
-Unfortunately, people tear down the rain forests of Borneo and Sumatra to build these plantations, leaving the orangutans with no home.
-Palm oil is in foods, make up, candy etc. When I learned about this I knew I needed to do something.
+Unfortunately, people tear down the rain forests of Borneo and Sumatra to create these plantations, leaving the orangutans with no home.
+Palm oil is in processed foods, make up, candy etc. When I learned about this I knew I needed to do something.
 Before I had the idea for Purses for Primates I would spread the word about palm oil to anyone I met.
 When my family took a vacation to Carmel, California, we saw a lot of boutiques; this gave us an idea.
 I decided to collect purses to re-sell to raise money for the orangutans.
-From that point on I started collecting donations from friends and family, of purses, scarfs, and jewelry.
+From that point on I started collecting purse donations from friends and family.
 Soon we had enough to hold our first “purse party” in my grandmother’s club house.
 We have had countless purse parties since, and donate all of our proceeds to redapes.org.

-So far, we have raised over 7,200 dollars for the orangutans.
-This picture below is my brother and I at the first purse party, about three years ago.
-He is a big help at the purse parties!
+So far, we have raised over $27,000 dollars for the orangutans.
+The picture on the left is my brother and I at the first purse party.
+He is a big help at these events!
 He will dress up as a orangutan, and sign spin out front.
 (This is hard to do in the hot weather we have here!)
-Without the help of my family, I wouldn’t be able to do these purse parties.
-Also I have an amazing friend, Natalie Katsikas, who helps me with every event.
+Without the help of my family, I wouldn’t have been able to get to where I am today.
+Also I have an amazing volunteer, Natalie Katsikas, who helps me with every event.
 Our picture on the right shows how long she has stuck with me on my journey to save the orangutans.
 I am so thankful for her hard work and support.